 I had planned another long room swap for this week and get the room set up with her litter box, food, and water.
 But Charlotte kept meowing at the door like she didn’t want to be trapped in a room (like a typical cat!).

 This was in the afternoon when the other cats are usually taking naps and so they were not on the other side of the door.
 I let her out.
 She smelled the carpet and walked a bit before encountering Kilala.
 Charlotte growled.
 Kilala didn’t react.
 Charlotte than walked back to the foyer without exploring the house.

 During that short time, three of the other cats had gone into the foyer.
 I knew for sure that Taco was up there, but not about the others until later.
 So, Charlotte sat on the same step for hours and growled if any cat approached the steps (from either side).

 I didn’t want to leave home with the other cats in the foyer.
 None of the other cats have every growled at Charlotte.
 The three trapped cats, Violet, Taco, and Buster had to be carried out to get past Charlotte!
 So that felt like a bit of a setback.

 I am confident that eventually, Charlotte will integrate into the house with the other cats.
-It's taking longer than I want it to, but that's okay.
-I've heard stories of much faster integrations so it seems to just depend on the cats!
+It’s taking longer than I want it to, but that’s okay.
+There is no elevator to success.
+You have to take the stairs.